-'We create the places in which we live.'
+'We create the places in which we dwell.'

 Complete an extended written response in expository, persuasive or imaginative style.
-Your writing must draw from the selected text you have studied for this Context and explore the idea that 'we create the places in which we live'.
+Your writing must draw from at least one selected text for this Context and explore the idea that 'we create the places in which we dwell'.